gopher-net/macvlan-docker-plugin/README.md

 ### Dev and issues

-To run the plugin via Go for hacking simply run go with the `main.go` entry point and desired parameters.
+To run the plugin via Go for hacking simply run go with the `main.go`.
 The same applies to the [gopher-net/ipvlan](https://github.com/gopher-net/ipvlan-docker-plugin) driver:

 ```
 go run main.go -d